BloomTech-Labs/PT17_cityspire-b-ios/LabsPT17.About.md

 - The coordinates do not have enough decimal places

 Therefore, we chose not to implement this endpoint at this time.

+### Jobs & School District Endpoints - from DS

+These endpoints were added at the very end of our Labs unit, and we did not use them in the iOS app.